i2f-omega/qualcomm_cv_ros/README.md

    1. `$ rviz`
    2. Select `Add` button and select `<repubbed/image/topic>`

+### Feature Matching Notes
+1. There are two feature detection algorithms implemented.
+ORB is worse, faster, and can run on the Qualcomm, SIFT is better, slower, and can only (as of now) run on the host PC.
+   1. ORB - Fast (~40x SIFT), Open Source, Not scale or rotationally invariant
+   2. SIFT - Slow, Patented, scale and rotationally invariant
+2. SIFT requires `opencv_contrib` which is not installed on the ModalAI Qualcomm Flight Pro boards
+   1. You must use ORB if you are performing the feature matching on the Qualcomm
+   2. You may use SIFT if you subscribe to the image from the Qualcomm and perform matching on the host PC.
+   3. Install on host PC with: `pip install opencv-contrib-python==<OpenCV_version_number>`
+3. SURF would be a decent middle ground to implement (between ORB & SIFT), but would have the same issues as SIFT of only running on the host PC.

 ## File camera
 To stream video from a file, we use [video_stream_opencv](https://github.com/ros-drivers/video_stream_opencv).